 Surveillance and air traffic management systems

-To perform its activities for provision of air traffic services (ATS), BULATSA operates five sites with collocated primary and secondary radars and one secondary en-route radar.
+To perform its activities for the provision of air traffic services (ATS), BULATSA operates six sites with collocated primary and secondary radars.
 These radars are the main driver to achieve a reliable air situation presentation on ATCOs HMI.

 The following radar sites are installed in Republic of Bulgaria:

-- Two En-Route Radar Sites, located near the peak Cherni Vrah and in the Varbitsa Pass.
-Each site comprises of L-band primary radar TRAC2000N and a monopulse secondary surveillance radar Mode S RSM970S, manufactured by THALES.
+- Three En-Route Radar Sites, located near the peak Cherni Vrah, Varbitsa Pass, and Shabla.
+Each site comprises of L-band primary radar TRAC2000N (TRAC NG in Shabla) and a monopulse secondary surveillance radar Mode S RSM970S, manufactured by THALES.
 These radar systems provide coverage over a big portion of the Balkan peninsula.

-In the East and West part of Bulgaria, systems for independent cooperative surveillance (WAM) was implemented by SAAB Sensis Corp and ERA a.s. respectively.
+In the East and West part of Bulgaria, systems for independent cooperative surveillance (WAM) were implemented by SAAB Sensis Corp and ERA a.s. respectively.

 Two Meteor 360AC meteorological radars provided by Leonardo (formally known as GEMATRONIK) are deployed in Sofia Air Traffic Control (ATC) Centre and Varna ATC Centre.
 They provide current meteorological information for air traffic management purposes and were modernised in 2010.